fmisrl/.github/profile/README.md

-## We are FMI, a government company in Forlì
+## We are FMI, a government company in Forlì, Italy

 <!--